planet-espresso/pyLateMon/README.md

 # Docker Based Latency Monitor

-Docker container which tracks latency of one or many hosts and reports to InfluxDBv2.
+Docker container(s) which tracks latency of one or many hosts and reports to InfluxDBv2.

 ## Description